 Note: This is part 2 in a series of posts which make up the chapters of a tongue-in-cheek look at the game of disc golf and why we love it so much, despite the lack of reciprocated affection.
 It is not actually intended to improve your game…unless it does…in which case we’re happy to take the credit.

 Chapter 2 – Be The Basket / Be The Disc

 “Be the basket.”
 We’ve all heard that before.
-It’s a popular sports motif that makes whoever is saying it sound instantly wise…or at least like a clueless coach that doesn’t have any real advice to help their protégé improve.
+It’s a popular sports motif that makes whoever is saying it sound instantly wise…or at least like a floundering coach that doesn’t have any real advice to help their protégé to improve.